jessielw/Chapter-Demuxer/README.md

 ![](chapterextractor1.0.png)

-A basic GUI that allows the extraction in OGG.txt format of MKV and MP4 files.
-It was built to be used with

-Mp4-Mux-Tool, however it can be used as a standalone program as well
+A basic GUI that allows the extraction of chapters in OGG.txt format of MKV and MP4 files.
+It was built to be used with Mp4-Mux-Tool, however it can be used as a standalone program as well